Official Visitor Website

 Description

-Houghton Hall is a beautiful Palladian Mansion in West Norfolk built for Britain’s First Prime Minister, Sir Robert Walpole, in the 1720s.
+Houghton Hall is a beautiful Palladian Mansion in North Norfolk built for Britain’s First Prime Minister, Sir Robert Walpole, in the 1720s.
 It is now home to the 7th Marquess of Cholmondeley and his family – a descendant of Sir Robert Walpole.
 The Hall is set in extensive parkland, with its famous white fallow deer, an award-winning Walled Garden, a Soldier Museum (the largest private collection of model soldiers in the world), Cafe and Gift Shop.
-An impressive permanent collection of contemporary sculptures is displayed in the grounds and there are often seasonal exhibitions by leading artists and sculptors which are well worth a visit.

 Pricing

-Walled Garden, Model Soldier Museum, old stables, deer park, shop and café which are £12 per adult (£10 when booked online).
+Walled Garden, Model Soldier Museum, old stables, shop and café £12 per adult (£10 when booked online).

-Or all of the above plus House, Contemporary Art Exhibition and Sculpture Park which are £22 per adult (£20 when booked online).
+All of the above plus House, Contemporary Art Exhibition/s, Sculpture Park which are £24 per adult (£22 when booked online).

 Opening Times